RichardFoil/milestone3/README.md

 -the rating and comment when the form gets submitted sticks to the card even if you change the zipcode.

+-the only 5000 route that works is /breweries.  the other two routes work because the information is being passed to the database but i can't properly get the routes

 ## Contributing